Letgo: Product

-The app and website facilitates buying and selling used goods.
+The app and website facilitate buying and selling used goods.
 The marketplace, optimized primarily for smartphones, features large photos of products for sale.
 No log-in is required.
 Goods are displayed based on the geolocation closest to the buyer.
 The app is integrated with instant chat functionality.

 In 2018, the company added video listings and image recognition that includes pricing suggestions.
 A housing section was also added.